fm7-1/ansible-config/README.md

 ## Deprecation notice
 > [!WARNING]
-> This repository is now archived and was replaced in favor of Nix [home-manager](https://github.com/fm7-1/home-manager)
+> This repository is currently archived and was replaced with Nix and [home-manager](https://github.com/fm7-1/home-manager)

 This repository contains the playbook and all the necessary files to setup my computer.
 Based on Jeff Geerling's [mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook)